Capability 7 · Company System

 The bar for staying

 Raising the talent bar doesn't stop at the offer.
-The standard, borrowed from Derek Sivers: if it's not a hell yeah, it's a no. By the time you're seriously debating whether someone should stay, the Accountability Dial should already have been running — numbers, dates, real chances to turn it around.
+The new hire runs on a 30-60-90 with checkpoints that are transparent from day one — a low early score is expected, they're new; not knowing where they stand is the real failure.
+And the standard afterwards, borrowed from Derek Sivers: if it's not a hell yeah, it's a no. The cruellest thing you can do with a six-out-of-ten is let them linger — no checkpoints, months of avoidance, then an exit that shocks everyone, slowest and hardest on the person themselves.
+By the time you're seriously debating whether someone should stay, the Accountability Dial should already have been running — numbers, dates, real chances to turn it around.
 And when the answer is still no, use the playbook: the decision stated cleanly, the reasons concrete, dignity intact.

 The talent bar is a ratchet.
 Every hire either raises the average or lowers it — and the team always knows which one just happened, long before you admit it to yourself.